 the world would be a better place.

-examines this astounding notion
+examines this astounding notion,

-with links to posts that prove it
+with link to posts that prove it

 See More Plays!

 A cold read is much the same and very, very different.

 Theatre is Spectacle—the last (and least) of Aristotle’s